biointerns/biointerns.github.io/content/posts/amgen_singapore/index.md

 ---
 layout: post
-title: Amgen Scholars National University of Singapore
+title: Amgen Scholars National University of Singapore (2025)
-img: nus200.jpg
+img: nus_biointerns.jpg
-tags: ["tag_a", "tag_b"]
-date: 2022-01-16
+date: 2024-09-24
 ---

-**AMGEN SCHOLARS PROGRAM at the NATIONAL UNIVERSITY of SINGAPORE**
+**AMGEN SCHOLARS PROGRAM at the NATIONAL UNIVERSITY of SINGAPORE (2025)**

 **Where**: Singapore